Seednode/roulette/README.md

 If a positive-value `refresh=<integer><unit>` query parameter is provided, the page will reload after that interval.

-This can be used to generate a sort of slideshow of images.
+This can be used to generate a sort of slideshow of files.

 Supported units are `ns`, `us`/`µs`, `ms`, `s`, `m`, and `h`.